 Get smart playlists.

 When a podcast finishes playing, iTunes does not play the next podcast episode in your Source List by default.
 To keep a steady stream of episodes playing, consider creating a podcast playlist.
-By creating a smart playlist, you can even customize playback based on artists, genre, episode length etc. For example, you might create a smart playlist for news podcast episodes longer than 40 minutes.
+By creating a smart playlist, you can even customise playback based on artists, genre, episode length and more.
+For example, you might create a smart playlist for news podcast episodes longer than 40 minutes.

 Keep podcasts forever (or just for a day).